alliedcode/passkeys-rails/README.md

 $ rails generate passkeys_rails:install
 ```

-This will add the `passkeys_rails.rb` configuration file, passkeys routes, and a couple of database migrations to your project.
+This will add the `config/initializers/passkeys_rails.rb` configuration file, passkeys routes, and a couple of database migrations to your project.

 ### Adding to an standard rails project